Computer model locks in Bills vs. Jets picks, score prediction

 The Buffalo Bills won't be AFC East champions this season, but they can still improve their seeding in the NFL playoffs if they beat the New York Jets and have results go their way elsewhere in Week 18.
 Yet given the foot injury star quarterback Josh Allen is currently nursing, Buffalo may not want to risk its most important player with a postseason berth already secured.
 Allen does not have an injury designation on the injury report, but it's unclear whether he will play the full game.
 The Jets, meanwhile, are playing out the string for another lost season.
 Coach Aaron Glenn may be coaching for his job.

 Kickoff from Highmark Stadium is set for 4:25 p.m.
 ET on CBS and Paramount+.
-The Bills are 7.5-point favorites in the latest Bills vs. Jets odds at DraftKings and the total is set at 37.5.
-The Bills are -420 money line favorites (risk $420 to win $100), while the Jets are +328 underdogs.
+The Bills are 12.5-point favorites in the latest Bills vs. Jets odds at DraftKings, and the total is 38.5 points.
 Before making any Jets vs. Bills picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Bills vs. Jets on Sunday